Robert Gourdie, PhD

 We have a number patents granted and patents pending on drugs developed by the laboratory, which include student inventors.
 One of our drugs has been licensed to a biotech company and completed Phase II clinical testing involving more than 250 patients, halving the healing time of venous leg ulcers and diabetic foot ulcers.
 The FDA recently approved pivotal Phase III clinical trials.

-The laboratory is currently funded by grants from the NIH, Virginia Biosciences Health Research Corporation, and the Center for Innovative Technology.
+The laboratory is currently funded by grants from the National Institutes of Health, Virginia Biosciences Health Research Corporation, and the Center for Innovative Technology.

 For a full listing of Dr. Gourdie's publications, visit PubMed.